Close Menu

 Risk tolerance refers to how much volatility or loss you can comfortably withstand in your portfolio.
 If you prefer stability and minimal risk, safer options such as high-yield savings accounts or bonds may be more suitable.
 Conversely, if you’re comfortable with fluctuations for higher returns, stocks or ETFs may be better suited.

-It’s important to remember that risk tolerance can change over time due to various factors, including changes in your financial situation, market conditions, or even personal circumstances such as family obligations.
-Regularly reassessing your risk tolerance can help ensure that your investment strategy remains aligned with your current life stage and financial goals.
+It’s important to remember that risk tolerance can change over time due to factors such as your financial situation, market conditions, and personal circumstances, including family obligations.
+Regularly reassessing your risk tolerance helps ensure your investment strategy remains aligned with your current life stage and financial goals.

 Key factors to consider